Skip to content

 """

-Hook to run after the component signals that is has been started.
+Hook to run after the component set the `RUNNING` state.

 In here, one would define the main functionality of the component.